Replacing torsion springs are one of the most common services we provide, and most garage door spring replacement can be completed within 45 minutes.

 Every garage door spring replacement that Entry Systems completes includes a warranty, free maintenance, and adjustments for your garage door and opener.

 Garage door torsion springs often go unnoticed until there is a broken spring.
-Most two-car garage doors have two springs that run along the top of the garage door.
+Most two-car garage doors have two springs running along the top of the door.

-Torsion springs counterbalance the weight of the garage door and assist in the operation of the garage door opener.
+Torsion springs counterbalance the garage door's weight and assist in the operation of the garage door opener.
 New springs for standard garage door sizes are available on all our trucks.

 Top 4 Signs Your Garage Door Spring Might Be Broken